jomjol/AI-on-the-edge-device-docs/docs/collect-new-images.md

 ![](img/enable_log_image.jpg)

 Now be patient!
 You have to wait until it has collected an image of each digit of every type.
-They wil lbe placed on the SD card in the folder `/log/digit/` resp. `/log/analog/`.
+They will be placed on the SD card in the folder `/log/digit/` resp. `/log/analog/`.

 After some days, there will be a lot of images, many of them very similar.
 Because of this, it is important to select only a subset of them for the model training.